Skip navigation

 Our Partners

-I’m not sure what option to choose.
+I’m not sure what health insurance option to choose.
 What should I do?

 If you’re still not sure which option to pick when seeking out private medical insurance with pre-existing conditions in mind, then talking it over with one of our experts at ActiveQuote could help.

-They will listen to your concerns and take a basic medical history from you before using their experience and expertise to help you decide which form of medical underwriting is most suitable for you.
+They will listen to your concerns and take a basic medical history from you before using their experience and expertise to recommend which form of medical underwriting is most suitable for you.

 How do I buy health insurance with pre-existing conditions?